Skip to content

 Tool Registry

-To ensure consistency between main agents and subagents, Git-Iris uses a tool registry macro:
+To ensure consistency between main agents and subagents, Git-Iris uses a tool registry macro that wires the eleven core tools onto any agent builder.

 Source: src/agents/tools/registry.rs